Sparab16/ImageExtractor/README.md

 ## Run Locally

-### To download the Extractor, either fork this github repo or simply use Pypi via pip.
+### To download the Image Extractor, either fork this<a href= 'https://github.com/Sparab16/ImageExtractor'></a> github repo or simply use Pypi via pip.

 ```bash
 $ pip install ImageExtractor